Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

 The current version of Tunnelblick should be built using:
- * Xcode 13.2 on macOS 11.6.1 or higher on an Intel or Apple Silicon Mac.
+ * Xcode 15.0.1 or higher on macOS 13.6 or higher on an Intel or Apple Silicon Mac.

 Tunnelblick will be a Universal binary and run natively on Intel or Apple Silicon processors.

 Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behavior.

 **2. Getting the Tunnelblick Source Code**

+Tunnelblick source code is maintained using the git version control program.
+The three branches normally used are:
+ * *master*: Contains the most recent code; beta releases are based on master.
+ * *3*: Contains the most recent code for the latest 3.* release
+ * *3.5*: Containsthe most recend code for the 3.5.* release (very old!)

 Download the Tunnelblick source code from the [Tunnelblick Project on GitHub](https://github.com/Tunnelblick//Tunnelblick).

-You can download a .zip containing the source from the "master" branch (which includes the latest changes to the source code) by clicking the "Download ZIP" button, or you can select a different branch and download the source code for that, or you can select a specific release and download the source code for that.
+You can download a .zip containing the source from the "master" branch (which includes the latest changes to the source code) by clicking the green "< > Code" button and then the "Download ZIP" button, or you can select a different branch and download the source code for that.
+As an alternative, you can find a specific release and download the source code for that.

 The rest of this document refers to the folder in which you have downloaded Tunnelblick as "**TunnelblickSource**".